preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/index.rst

 Inactive
 **********
-When a site of the type Office 365 Team Site, Sharepoint Team Site and Sharepoint Communication Site is created, a Sharepoint site is created as a container for the site.
+When a site of the type Office 365 Team Site, Sharepoint Team Site or Sharepoint Communication Site is created, a Sharepoint site is created as a container for the site.
 A Yammer Group can also need a Sharepoint site, depending on how the Yammer Group is set up.

 When such a site is deleted, the underlying Sharepoint site may not be removed.
 When that happens a link to the site is placed in this list.